maolro/raldamain/en/rules/main rules/ventajas_desventajas.md

 main: Reglas adicionales
 ---

-Advantages and disadvantages represent those moments in a combat that can allow one side to win or lose.
+Advantages and disadvantages represent certain moments in a combat that can allow one side to win or lose.
 Good use of advantages is key to victory, allowing a player to avoid deadly attacks or to hit a nimble enemy.
 The basic uses for advantages and disadvantages are as follows:

 ## Advantages